 Using imputation error directly for model selection generally gives us models that are too dense.
 Intuitively, once we have identified the true model, adding extra edges decreases the imputation error by a very small amount, probably a reflection of the finite-sample bias.
 On the other hand, we note that there is a distinct "knee" in the graphs of the number of edges versus the imputation error (see Fig. 5 and Fig. 6).
-We believe the true model would be in the vicinity of this knee.
+We evaluated modified AIC (Akaike Information Criteria) and BIC (Bayesian Information Criteria) for model selection due to their theoretically appealing properties.
+In the finite sample case we find that BIC performs well when the true graph is sparse, while AIC performs well when the true graph is dense.
+However, neither method performs as well over the entire range of graphs as selecting a model at the knee of the imputation error curve.
+We find this method is able to optimally trade-off accuracy and sparsity over a wider range of settings due to which we use it in our experiments.
+We discuss the information criteria in the appendix, and provide some general suggestions for their use.